Home Care

 At 83, Mitzi was having the time of her life.
 Divorced many years before, the retired stockbroker juggled a full schedule that included several theater subscriptions, weekly card games, travel, book clubs, and frequent visits with her only child, Yvette, a psychiatric social worker.
 But when Yvette fell ill last summer and died this past

-When “Doing unto Others” Strikes Home
+When “Doing unto Others” Strikes Home: Myra’s Story

 When Myra retired, she “decompressed” for a year, as she put it.
 “Then I called JFCS and said, ‘I want to volunteer.’”
 Soon after, Myra became a Seniors At Home RIDES driver—shuttling older people to and from appointments—and a friendly visitor to those hungering for companionship and conversation.
 “Those experiences were quite meaningful,” Myra says.